Information for Faculty

 Quick Tips

-Treat these students as you would anyone else: They still must do your class assignments and tests, do their reading, and be graded by the same criteria that you do others.
+Treat students with disabilities as you would anyone else: They still must do your class assignments and tests, do their reading, and be graded by the same criteria that you do others.
 They must take responsibility for coming to school and meeting the requirements that go with an undergraduate or graduate education.

 When considering the learning styles of all of your students you will quickly recognize that no two students learn alike regardless of whether or not they have a disability.
 By diversifying your instruction you can effectively engage a wider array of learners, including those with disabilities.Diversifying your instruction is also common referred to the Universal Course Design (UCD) approach.
 UCD is constructing college courses—including course curriculum, instruction, assessment and the environment—to be usable by all students, to the greatest extent possible, without the need for accommodations.